 The Tampa Bay Black Heritage Festival (TBBHF/The Festival) is a ten-day cultural event that features speakers, musicians, artists, poets and craftspeople locally and nationally.
-The Festival, which will take place January 17-26, 2013, traditionally begins the week-end before and concludes the week-end after the Dr. Martin Luther King, Jr. holiday to promote diversity and cultural sensitivity.
+The festival traditionally begins the week-end before and concludes the week-end after the Dr. Martin Luther King, Jr. holiday to promote diversity and cultural sensitivity.
 Each day of this ten-day experience provides both children and adults with an opportunity to increase their awareness of African and African-American culture and history.
 This event strives to increase diversity and cultural sensitivity.

 The purpose of the Tampa Bay Black Heritage Festival, Inc. is to offer the community of Tampa Bay a unique blend of African and African American art, culture and history, therefore serving as a conduit for promoting and perpetuating the art, culture and history of African Americans and African people for the benefit of all Tampa Bay residents and tourists to the Tampa Bay area.
 It exists to support the culturally rich and diverse Tampa Bay community by ensuring all events are inclusive of its entire people.

 Dr. Samuel L. Wright, Sr.